 In the top part of the page, WPML lets you select the "context" in which search for the strings, and to specify the string you want to translate.

-To translate the string that you search, select the plugin YITH WooCommerce Booking domain.
+To translate the string that you search, select the plugin YITH WooCommerce Booking and Appointment domain.
 Our sample plugin text-domain is "yith-sample-plugin".

 Add the string in the related search field.